View Cancer Clinical Trials

 - Certain medications that are associated with a risk for QTc prolongation and/or Torsades de Pointes, although not prohibited, should be avoided or replaced with medications that do not carry these risks, if possible.
 Comprehensive lists of agents that that are associated with a risk for QTc prolongation and/or Torsades de Pointes can be found in Appendix VI.

 - Patients with an arrhythmia are excluded.
 Patients with atrial fibrillation, supraventricular tachycardia, or bradycardia are eligible as these conditions must be well controlled with medication or a pacemaker.

 - Patients who require heparin (other than low-molecular weight heparin);

-- Patients with any condition that may impair the ability to swallow or absorb oral medications/investigational product including:
+- Patients with any condition that may impair the ability to absorb oral medications/investigational product including:

 - prior surgical procedures affecting absorption including, but not limited to major resection of stomach or small bowel;

 - Patients with any condition that may increase the risk of gastrointestinal bleeding or gastrointestinal perforation, including:

 - inflammatory bowel disease (e.g., ulcerative colitis, Crohn’s disease) or other gastrointestinal conditions which increase the risk of perforation;

 - history of abdominal fistula, gastrointestinal perforation or intra-abdominal abscess within 28 days prior to beginning study treatment.